-- Explain how each of the food groups on the Eatwell Guide (formerly Eatwell Plate) benefits the body; - Explain what is meant by the term 'balanced diet';
+- Explain how each of the food groups on the Eatwell Guide (formerly Eatwell Plate) benefits the body; - Explain what is meant by the term 'balanced diet'; - Give examples what foods might make up a healthy balanced meal.

 Derek cooks dinner! (healthy eating)